jgfelicia/Cyber-Security/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
+- Load Balancing plays an important security role as computing moves evermore to the cloud.
+The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
+It does this by shifting attack traffic from the corporate server to a public cloud provider

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - _TODO: What does Filebeat watch for?_